If you’re a Sales Development Representative (SDR) looking to step up to the role of an account executive, you’re at the right place!

 Concentrate on sales representatives who want to advance in their jobs.

-Many salespeople are content in their current position and are resistant to the thought of rising forward.
-Don’t waste time attempting to persuade them of the need for personal and professional growth.
-Find and encourage reps who have a real desire to advance to the AE position.
+Many salespeople are content in their current position and resist rising forward.
+Don’t waste time persuading them of the need for personal and professional growth.
+Find and encourage reps who have a genuine desire to advance to the AE position.

 Must-Have Qualities For SDR to AE Transition